Tag Archive for: tax prep

 The IRS regularly deals with missing receipts, so there are guidelines for what businesses can do if they don’t have receipts.

-Xendoo’s bookkeepers and CPAs have years of experience managing business records.
+xendoo’s bookkeepers and CPAs have years of experience managing business records.
 Below, learn everything you need to know about IRS audits and receipts.

 Table of contents